okaykoa/okaykoa.github.io/index.md

 ---
 layout: page
-title: a microblog adventure
+title: a public journal and a bad idea.
 ---

-a public journal and a bad idea.

 - read the [microblog](/pages/blog.md#microblog)